Rin313/StegLLM/README_en.md

 ```
 2. Run `linux_mac.sh`

+Here is a simple example

 ![StegLLM](img.png "Interface Demo")

-This is a simple example where a hidden sentence can be encrypted as a plain text and allows ** arbitrary text insertion at the beginning and end **, meaning you can insert the result into any text.
+As shown in the figure, a sentence that you want to hide can be encrypted into a plain text, and supports **arbitrary insertion of text at the beginning and end**, which means you can insert the result into any text or conversation.

 # Using a Custom Model (Optional)